 GeneratePress vs Astra — User Interface

 Both GeneratePress and Astra rely on the WordPress Customizer to make most of your changes, which offers a convenient visual, code-free interface to make changes.
 Another benefit of using the Customizer is that it lets you preview your changes in real-time, no need to save and refresh.
+Since GeneratePress and Astra are so customizable, it’s sometimes difficult (or impossible) to identify them when looking at the frontend design of a website.
+If you ever come across a website and want to find out if it’s using GeneratePress or Astra under the hood, check out our handy WordPress theme detector tool.

 In this section, we’ll compare the onboarding and user interface of each theme.
 We’re going to specifically focus on the free themes at WordPress.org for this section, but we’ll touch on lots of premium features as we get further into the comparison.